 – My motivation

 Despite working as an SAP software architect, developer and consultant since 2004, my first experience with an SAP Inside Track (SIT) event has occurred only in 2016.
 On that year I have finally decided that it was about time for me to get closer to the SAP community and I decided to apply as a speaker at SAP Inside Track São Leopoldo.
-I was kindly accepted by the organizing team (Tobias Hoffman, Eduardo Chagas, and Karen Rodrigues) and I debuted talking about SAP Screen Personas because I already had completed two projects using this amazing tool.
+I was kindly accepted by the organizing team (Former Member, Former Member, and Former Member) and I debuted talking about SAP Screen Personas because I already had completed two projects using this amazing tool.

 Since then I’ve been a speaker in other SIT events in São Paulo, Campinas, Joinville (all in Brazil) and Barcelona (Spain), always talking about how Screen Personas and UI5 compare and complement each other.